MIST1819/mistInfoDesk/readme.md

 * Copyright (c) 2019, MIST  All rights reserved.

-This python script has been made by var-greShader
+This python script has been made by var-greyShader

 To run this script, copy the repository files to a new folder and open the terminal/command prompt in the directory.